FredKSchott/snowpack/docs/03-usage.md

 To avoid the extra step of having to install each frontend package twice (once with npm/yarn, and then again with Snowpack) you can have Snowpack fully manage your frontend dependencies via the package.json "webDependencies" config.
 Learn more about removing the unnecessary `npm install` step in the [webDependencies](#webdependencies) section below.

+### snowpack add/rm

+`snowpack add package-name` & `snowpack rm package-name` are two helper commands for managing your "webDependencies".
+These are useful if you choose to manage your frontend dependencies with Snowpack instead of npm or yarn.

 ### snowpack dev